 The Certificate Program

-Qualifications: Satisfactory completion of education/training, supervised practical training, and documented work experience, as well as passing the New York State Office of Alcoholism and Substance Abuse Services (NYS-OASAS) written examination for the Credentialed Alcoholism and Substance Abuse Counselor (CASAC) designation.
-Credential applicants are required to document 350 clock hours of course work covering four categories of knowledge.
+Qualifications: Satisfactory completion of education/training, supervised practical training, and documented work experience as well as passing the New York State Office of Alcoholism and Substance Abuse Services (NYS-OASAS) written examination for a the Credentialed Alcoholism and Substance Abuse Counselor (CASAC) designation.
+Credential applicants are required to document 350 clock hours of course work covering 4 categories of knowledge.
 Assistance in identifying resources for the supervised practical training hours is provided.

 Spring application deadline: February 15; Summer application deadline: June 3.
 An interview may be required.